GuenterQuast/PhyPraKit/builddoc/index.rst

 .. meta:
-   :description lang=en: PhyPraKit - a collection of python modules for data visualization and analysis in experimental laboratory courses in Physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT)
+   :description lang=en: PhyPraKit - a collection of python modules for data visualization and analysis in experimental laboratory courses in Physics, developed in the Department of Physics at Karlsruhe Institute of Technology (KIT)
    :description lang=de: PhyPraKit - eine Sammlung von Funktionen in der Sprache `Python` zur Visualisierung und Auswertung von Daten in den